pachet/promix/README.md

 `````

 If you call `chain.as()` after an `.assert()`, you will label that assertion.
-If the assertion returns false, the error that promix creates from the failed assertion will be given the label that you passed into `.as()`:
+If the assertion returns false, the error that Promix creates from the failed assertion will be given the label that you passed into `.as()`:

 `````javascript
 var chain = promix.when(asyncOne, 1, 2).and(asyncTwo, 3, 4);